 Can I start with friends or family?
 Yes.

 To be in the same start wave as someone else, register everyone online or in person at the same time.
 Just enter everyone’s name in the appropriate field.
 Qualifying rules will apply, and everyone in your group will be placed in the slowest person’s wave.

 If your friends are already registered, check the Friends and Family Search Page to see which wave they’re in so you can enter it when you register.
 Waves do fill up and they are first-come, first-serve, but we’ll do our best.

 How do I enter a qualified wave if I want to?
-Five ways.
+Four ways.

 - Use last year’s BolderBOULDER 10K time: Anything 1:08:00 or faster gets you in the perfect qualified wave for your pace.
 Check your results.

 - Use last year’s ColderBOLDER5K time: Anyone who finished faster than 32:38 minutes automatically gets in a qualified wave.
 Check your results.